joaoleaodev/imersao-alura-python/README.md

-# 🐍 Imersão de Python Iniciante - Alura
+# 🐍 Python Immersion - Alura

-Este repositório contém meus estudos, anotações e projetos desenvolvidos durante a Imersão de Python Iniciante da Alura.
+This repository contains my studies, notes, and projects developed during Alura's Python Immersion.

-# 🚀 Objetivo
+# 🚀 Objective

-Desenvolver minha base em lógica de programação utilizando Python, focando em:

-Estruturas condicionais

-Laços de repetição

-Variáveis e tipos de dados

-Listas

-Funções

-Boas práticas de código

-Este projeto faz parte da minha jornada para me tornar Desenvolvedor de Software.
+To develop my foundation in programming logic using Python, focusing on:

+Conditional structures

+Repetition loops

+Variables and data types

+Lists

+Functions

+Good coding practices

+This project is part of my journey to become a Software Developer.

-# 🧠 Conteúdos Aprendidos
+# 🧠 Content Learned

-✔️ Introdução ao Python
+✔️ Introduction to Python
-✔️ Entrada e saída de dados
+✔️ Data input and output
-✔️ Condições (if, else, elif)
+✔️ Conditions (if, else, elif)
 ✔️ Loops (for, while)
-✔️ Listas e manipulação de dados
-✔️ Funções
+✔️ Lists and data manipulation
-✔️ Organização de código
+✔️ Functions
+✔️ Code organization

-# 💻 Projetos Desenvolvidos
+# 💻 Projects Developed

-🎯 Projeto 1 – [Nome do Projeto]
+🎯 Project 1 – [Project Name]

-🎯 Projeto 2 – [Nome do Projeto]
+🎯 Project 2 – [Project Name]

-🎯 Projeto 3 – [Nome do Projeto]
+🎯 Project 3 – [Project Name]

-(Atualizarei conforme avanço na imersão)
+(I will update as I progress in the immersion)

-# 🛠 Tecnologias Utilizadas
+# 🛠 Technologies Used

 Python 3

 VS Code

-Git e GitHub
+Git and GitHub

-# 📈 Minha Evolução
+# 📈 My Evolution

-Este repositório representa minha evolução prática em Python.
-Estou construindo uma base sólida em lógica de programação para futuramente atuar com:
+This repository represents my practical evolution in Python.
+I am building a solid foundation in programming logic to work with in the future:

-Desenvolvimento Back-End
+Back-End Development

-Engenharia de Software
+Software Engineering

-Estágio em Desenvolvimento
+Development Internship

 # 📌 Status

-🚧 Em andamento
+🚧 In progress

-# 🤝 Conecte-se comigo
+# 🤝 Connect with me

-Se quiser acompanhar minha evolução ou trocar ideia sobre programação:
+If you want to follow my progress or exchange ideas about programming:

 LinkedIn: www.linkedin.com/in/joaoleaodev

 GitHub: https://github.com/joaoleaodev

+Translated with DeepL.com (free version)